-Wooden Bobbins
+Wooden bobbins

-All bobbins fit on all Majacraft wheels.
-The wooden bobbins have bamboo rims and fibreglass cores for light weight and reduced inertia.
-Long lasting polymer bearings help them to spin smoothly and minimise wear.
+All bobbins fit on all Majacraft wheels (excluding the Overdrive bobbin).
+The wooden bobbins have laser cut bamboo rims and fibreglass cores for light weight and reduced inertia.
+Polymer bearings help them to spin smoothly and minimise wear.
+3d printed outer rings reduce noise from the brake band on scotch tension wheels.